 We see the concern about health status of elderly survivors after the earthquake.
-There are three variables to capture the health status (both physical and mental health) in JSTAR: CESD, self-reported health, and IADL.
-Self-reported health is measured using a scale ranging from 1.(Poor) to 5 (Excellent).
-Table 6 shows that, overall, there is no significant change in the CESD levels of survivors in Sendai City.
-Although CESD scores are strongly correlated with self-reported general health, we are not able to say that there is causality between self-reported health and CESD because CESD and self-reported health interact with one another.
+There are three variables to capture the health status (both physical and mental health) in JSTAR: self-reported health, IADL, and CESD.
+Self-reported health is measured using a scale ranging from 1 (Poor) to 5 (Excellent).

-When we look at the impact of earthquake on health status by age gender group in Table 7, males in their 50s significantly experienced a deterioration in their IADL level after the earthquake, while females, especially in their 70s, overall seemed to have experienced an improvement in IADL after the earthquake.
-This may capture the sample selection bias that people who are not in good health are more likely to quit participating in JSTAR in the 3rd wave, which is consistent with the result of selection bias.
+When we look at the impact of earthquake on health status by age gender group in Table 6, males in their 50s significantly experienced a deterioration in their IADL level after the earthquake, while females, especially in their 70s, overall seemed to have experienced an improvement in IADL after the earthquake.
+This may capture the sample selection bias that people who are not in good health are more likely to quit participating in JSTAR in the third wave, which is consistent with the result of sample selection bias check in Table 2.

 Can CESD sufficiently capture respondents mental condition?
-When we take a look at the detailed CESD questions, Table 8 shows significant psychological damage for people in Sendai City in the aftermath of the earthquake.
+When we take a look at the detailed CESD questions, Table 7 shows significant psychological damage for people in Sendai City in the aftermath of the earthquake.
 First, people reported difficulties in sleeping during the previous week.
 Second, people reported feeling like crying more often and third, people felt sad more often.
 Although these detailed mental symptoms are not captured by CESD or subjective well-being, elderly survivors are still suffering in the aftermath of the earthquake.

-4.3 Consumption
+4.3 Expenditure

-With these key material effects identified, we now turn to the economic impact of the natural disaster on people in Sendai City.
-Table 9 shows the results for the consumption variables.
-Consumption amount per person is calculated as divided by the root of number of family members2.
+With these key material effects identified, we now turn to the economic impact of the natural disaster on people in Sendai city.
+Table 8shows the results for the expenditure variables.
+Spending amount per person is calculated as divided by the root of number of family members3.
 The estimates were generated by applying a DID approach on OLS and Fixed Effect.
-One might anticipate that since many earthquake survivors lost their goods, and even durable goods might have been severely damaged by the huge disaster, the survivors' consumption behavior would change to more modest levels compared to their behavior prior to the disaster and compared to people in other areas who did not experience such material loss.
-One may expect survivors to try to cut down their consumption levels as much as possible because their assets and income levels likely plummeted after to the disaster.
-As Table 4 indicates, such a predicted reduction occurred in total monthly expenditures.
+One might anticipate that since many earthquake survivors lost their goods, and even durable goods might have been severely damaged by the huge disaster, the survivors' spending behavior would change to more modest levels compared to their behavior prior to the disaster and compared to people in other areas who did not experience such material loss.
+One may expect survivors to try to cut down their expenditure levels as much as possible because their assets and income levels likely plummeted after to the disaster.
+As Table 8 indicates, such a predicted reduction occurred in total monthly expenditures.